-However, this SSL VPN type calls for a browser that handles active content and offers functionality which is otherwise inaccessible through SSL portal VPNs.
+However, this type calls for a browser that handles active content and offers functionality that is otherwise inaccessible through SSL portal VPNs.

 SSL Portal VPN

 An SSL portal VPN, on the other hand, enables one SSL VPN connection to a remote website.
-The gateway is then accessed by remote users with their browser after getting authenticated through a method required by the gateway service.
-Once inside, a single webpage serves as a “portal” to various internal network services.
+Remote users to access the gateway through their browser after authentication.
+Once inside, a single web page serves as a “portal” to various internal network services.

-One of the biggest advantages of SSL VPNs is that they use TLS – the technology implemented in today’s browsers – which eliminates the need to install specialized client software and makes them much easier to deploy.
+One of the biggest advantages of SSL-based VPNs is that they use TLS – the technology implemented in today’s browsers.
+This eliminates the need to install specialized client software and makes it much easier to deploy.
 Additionally, TLS-created encryption circuits provide greater outbound connection security as opposed to traditional VPN protocols.